 - The objective of accessibility to classroom instruction is to make sure that every effort is made to offer qualified students with disabilities the same education as non-disabled students.
 Accessibility includes access to outdoor venues and access to adaptive technology including closed captioned decoders and audio loops.

-Classroom – any facility used for instruction; labs, lecture halls and outdoor facilities are included.
+Classroom – any facility used for instruction; includes labs, lecture halls, and outdoor facilities.

-Student with a Disability – any student whose disability, as verified through the Office of Disability Services, prevents access to a classroom or classroom instruction.
+Student with a Disability – any student whose disability, as verified through the Office of Disability Services (ODS), prevents access to a classroom or classroom instruction.
 This includes students with hearing or mobility impairments and students with functional limitations resulting from a chronic health condition.
-A temporary injury is usually not covered under the Americans with Disabilities Amendments Act of 2008; however the Office of Disability Services and university will attempt to accommodate a temporary disability where possible.
+A temporary injury is usually not covered under the Americans with Disabilities Amendments Act of 2008; however, ODS and the university will attempt to accommodate a temporary disability where possible.

 Accessible Classroom – classroom accessible to a student with a disability.